Lopit people: Hunting

 The Lopit, like other groups in the area, practise extensive hunting.
 They hunt during the dry season, after the harvest (January – April) has ended.
 This time is for group hunting, when groups of up to 2,000 men team up to hunt game.
 Neighbouring villages team up to hunt in the land of the village that has called for the hunt.
 The call is put out four weeks in advance.

 The groups split into two parts that proceed in different directions, and then the heads come together and regroup to cover a large area.
 The first animal killed in the hunt is given to the king of the land.
 When the meat is being divided up, elderly people have the first choice.

 Some parts of the animal cannot be eaten freely.
-The internal organs (except for the lungs) can only be eaten by the older men and women, whilst young people cannot eat any part of the head or lower legs of an animal.
+The internal organs (except for the lungs) can only be eaten by older men and women, whilst young people cannot eat any part of the head or lower legs of an animal.

 Buffalo, elephant, giraffe, rhinoceros, gazelle, ostrich and antelope are usually hunted.
 Special hunts are organised for lions and leopards if they have killed livestock.

 Fishing is practised from August to April, in swampy areas and lakes.